 - My favorite hangout spot in Austin is Mozart’s Coffee Roasters on Lake Austin.
 It’s a beautiful spot to relax, drink delicious coffee, and people watch.

-- When I’m not working, I’m hanging out with my family and exploring the different playgrounds around Austin.
+- When I’m not working, I’m usually on a run, at a park with my dogs, or exploring the Greenbelt.

 - My favorite place to hang out in Austin is Barton Springs (people watching at its finest).